brezanac/docker-amp-template/README.md

 ### Configuring the service configuration files ###

-Inside `.docker` folder there are separate folders for each service with configuration files specific for that service.
+The `.docker` folder contains separate folders, each for one of the services with their configuration files.

 Adjust these to your needs or simply use them as they are:

-* `.docker/apache/apache2.conf` - Apache configuration (usually there is no need to change this one)
+* `.docker/apache/apache2.conf` - Apache configuration (usually there is no need to change this)
 * `.docker/apache/vhost.conf` - decalare all your virtual hosts here
 * `.docker/mysql/my.cnf` - default MySQL server configuration
 * `.docker/php-fpm/php-fpm.conf` - PHP-FPM configuration (don't change unless you really know what you are doing)